 This course describes interaction between biomechanics and medical imaging disciples through discussion of various imaging modalities and techniques used for the diagnosis for heart and vessel complications.
 It emphasizes on the study of blood flow, investigation of vessels properties, assessment of arteries dimensions and obstructions as well as monitoring of injected catheters and/or stents.
 The interests and principles of non-invasive methods such as Ultrasound and NMR will be detailed also purposes of X-ray based interventional imaging systems will be presented.
 Covered topics include: Colored Doppler, Cardiac MRI, Cardiac Function, Atherosclerosis, Carotid Bifurcation, Brain Perfusion, Fluoroscopy, contrast agents.
+Prerequisite : BIOM 522.
+BIOM 621 Cardiovascular Explorations and Angiographic 3(3,0) Procedures disciples th diagnosis for investigatio obstructions and princip also purpo Covered t Atheroscler rough discussion of various imaging modalities and techniques used for the or heart and vessel complications.
+It emphasizes on the study of blood flow, n of vessels properties, assessment of arteries dimensions and s as well as monitoring of injected catheters and/or stents.
+The interests les of non-invasive methods such as Ultrasound and NMR will be detailed ses of X-ray based interventional imaging systems will be presented. opics include: Colored Doppler, Cardiac MRI, Cardiac Function, osis, Carotid Bifurcation, Brain Perfusion, Fluoroscopy, contrast agents.

+BIOM 622 MRI Research and Innovations 3(3,0) This course i This course introduces students to the latest improvement in diagnosis and health care follow-up us follow-up using magnetic resonance imaging systems.
+The emphasis will be on presenting MR sequence engineering applications in divers medical fields, as well as discussing I discussing MR based spectroscopy principles and objectives.
+The MR safety, complication complications, artifacts definition, limitations and associated proposed solutions will be overed topics include: Fast Spin Echo, FLAIR, Time Weighted Imaging, Parallel Imaging, Magneto hydrodynamics, Magnetic susceptibility, aliasing, satu Iration.
 Prerequisite: BIOM 522.

-BIOM 622 MRI Research and Innovations

-This course introduces students to the latest improvement in diagnosis and health care follow-up using magnetic resonance imaging systems.
-The emphasis will be on presenting MR sequence engineering applications in divers medical fields, as well as discussing MR based spectroscopy principles and objectives.
-The MR safety, complications, artifacts definition, limitations and associated proposed solutions will be detailed.
-Covered topics include: Fast Spin Echo, FLAIR, Time of flight, Diffusion Weighted Imaging, Parallel Imaging, Magneto hydrodynamics, Magnetic susceptibility, aliasing, saturation.
-Prerequisite: BIOM 522.

-BIOM 623 Functional and Molecular Imaging

-This course introduces student to in vivo characterization of biological processes at the cellular and molecular level, and visualization of in vivo physiologic or biochemical processes achieved with different imaging modalities, mostly MRI, PET and SPECT.
-The course will highlight increasing attention this type of imaging has received in recent years because imaging the distribution of targeted molecules allows the tracking of biochemical processes before their physiological consequences appear.
-Several applications in neurological studies and cardiovascular explorations are to be described.
-Covered topics include: Kinetic modeling, parametric imaging, glucose metabolism, radioactive tracer, regional cerebral blood flow, regional cerebral oxygen extraction fraction (rCOEF), and the arterial oxygen concentration (CaO2).
-Prerequisite: BIOM 522 and BIOM 530.
+BIOM 623 Functional and Molecular Imaging 3(3,0) This course i This course introduces student to in vivo characterization of biological processes at the cellular and molecular level, and visualization of in vivo physiologic or biochemical processes a processes achieved with different imaging modalities, mostly MRI, PET and SPECT.
+The course will highlight increasing attention this type of imaging has received in recent se imaging the distribution of targeted molecules allo processes before their physiological consequence in neurological studies and cardiovascular explo described.
+Covered topics include: Kinetic modeling, parametric imaging, glucose metabolism, radioactive tracer, regional cerebral blood flow, regior al cerebral oxygen arterial oxygen concentration (CaO2).
+Prerequis Prerequisite: BIOM 522 and BIOM 530.